kiks12/OOP-midterms-cartesian-plane/README.md

 ### askUserForPoints(numberOfPointsToAsk: int, numberOfPoints: int)
-This function will ask the user which points to be used depending on the given numberOfPoints.
+This method will ask the user which points to be used depending on the given numberOfPoints.
 If numberOfPoints is 3 then this function will only ask for 3 inputs.
 This will return the inputs of the user in an array/list. i.e. [a, b] for name or [0, 3] for index

 ```python
 # GIVEN THAT SELF is CARTESIAN PLANE